>

 The first day starts strong.
 Your goal is just a little higher up in the Chamonix Valley, but to get there, take the trail to the iconic Lac Blanc.
-After taking in postcard views of the Mont Blanc massif, descend the TMB ladders, where the day ends in Argentiere.
+After taking in postcard views of the Mont Blanc massif, descend the TMB ladders, where the day ends in Montroc or Le Tour.

-If you’d like to start the Haute Route easier or you want to get in some hiking on the day of arrival, you can also take the direct way to Argentiere, following the gently ascending trail along the valley.
+If you’d like to start the Haute Route easier or you want to get in some hiking on the day of arrival, you can also take the direct way to your accommodation, following the gently ascending trail along the valley.

 17km and 1350m elevation gain